 To responsibly and efficiently manage games of chance in a controlled and measured fashion, in the interest of all Quebecers.

-Provide Quebecers with high quality entertainment options thanks to a range of attractive, innovative and competitive offerings, while remaining a recognized worldwide leader in responsible commercialization.
+To offer Quebecers first-rate entertainment thanks to an appealing, innovative and competitive offering, while remaining a recognized world leader in responsible commercialization.

 We base our activities on the values honoured by the entire organization:

-The Lotteries team is responsible for the sale and marketing of instant and terminal-based lotteries, as well as sports betting.
-It manages a network of some 8,500 retailers with lottery terminals, spread throughout the province.
+The Lotteries team is responsible for the sale and marketing of instant and terminal-based lotteries.
+It manages a network of more than 8,400 retailers with lottery terminals, spread throughout the province.

 Casiloc is responsible for all construction projects and supply and equipment acquisitions as well as choosing the location of the casino sites.